 Which is the Best Vendicari Entrance to use?

-The short answer is it really depends on what you want to see and do during your time in Vendicari Nature Reserve.
+The short answer is that it really depends on what you want to see and do during your time in Vendicari Nature Reserve.

 1) If you just want to hang out at the best beach, Calamosche (more on the beach further below), you can head directly to the Calamosche Entrance.

-2) If you want to hike the entire length of the reserve, parking in the South Entrance makes most sense, from which you can make a straightforward out-and-back hike along the coast.
-The South Entrance is also ideally located to visit Byzantine archeological site and necropolis (Link to Google Maps).
+2) If you want to hike the entire length of the reserve, parking in the South Entrance makes the most sense, from which you can make a straightforward out-and-back hike along the coast.
+The South Entrance is also ideally located to visit the Byzantine archeological site and necropolis (Link to Google Maps).

 3) Our favorite: the Central Entrance (Ingresso Vendicari).
-It allows you to hit most of the highlights of the reserve without having to walk its entire length, including its two best beaches (Vendicari and Calamosche), the salt marshes (where various migratory birds can be seen), Torre Sveva (the remnants of a medieval fortification) and the Tonnara di Vendicari (centuries-old tuna fishery processing plant).
+It allows you to hit most of the highlights of the reserve without having to walk its entire length, including its two best beaches (Vendicari and Calamosche), the salt marshes (where various migratory birds can be seen), Torre Sveva (the remnants of a medieval fortification), and the Tonnara di Vendicari (centuries-old tuna fishery processing plant).

 The South Entrance can be connected on foot to the Central Entrance via Vendicari’s Green Trail, which runs for 5 km (10 km including return).
 The Central Entrance can be connected on foot to the Calamosche Entrance via Vendicari’s Orange Trail, which runs for 4.5 km (9 km including return).
 And finally, the Calamosche Entrance can be connected on foot to the Eloro Entrance via Vendicari’s Blue Trail, which runs for 3 km (6 km including return).